 I recently completed a bible study and we used “Choosing Forgiveness” by Nancy DeMoss as the guide.
-There were so many revelations thoughout the last three months; however these few were quite helpful to remind me of how pockets of bitterness can take hold and thrust me into a backslide to an unforgiving heart.
+Throughout the three-month study, I was reminded how pockets of bitterness can take hold and thrust me into a backslide to an unforgiving heart.
+Here are a few takeaways from her book that helped me grow as a Christian:

 1)The more we hold on to bitterness, blame and anger, the more we become slaves to unforgiveness.